Adversarial Reasoning at Jailbreaking Time: Experiments

 \subsection{Ablation studies}

-We investigate whether our method fulfills its objectives in (i) minimizing the loss function; and (ii) generating the feedback based on the ordered attacking prompts.
-Besides, we demonstrate that our method finds more jailbreaks in later iterations compared to previous work.
+We examine whether our method (i) minimizes the loss function; and (ii) relies on the feedback string for its effectiveness.
+Furthermore, we show that it uncovers more jailbreaks in later iterations than prior work.

 \paragraph{Effective loss minimization.} Our algorithm aims to optimize a loss function defined over a string.
-To assess its effectiveness, we can probe $\bbV(S)$ in \Cref{eq: empirical} over iterations. \Cref{loss_iter} illustrates this loss progression for Llama-2-7b, Llama-3-8b, Llama-3-8b-RR, and R2D2, with Mixtral as the attacker and averaged over 50 tasks.
-The results showcases a quantitative decrease in the minimum loss for all target models until approximately the 10th iteration, after which the loss exhibits slight oscillations.
+To assess its effectiveness, we can probe $\bbV(S)$ in \Cref{eq: empirical} over iterations. \Cref{losses_fig} illustrates this loss progression for various targets with Mixtral as the attacker and averaged over 50 tasks.
+The results showcase a quantitative decrease in the minimum loss for all target models until approximately the 10th iteration, after which the loss exhibits slight oscillations.
 Notably, for R2D2, the loss converges to zero despite the safety measures.
-As depicted in \Cref{loss_iter}, the loss curve for Llama-3-8b-RR shows a significant gap compared to what its fine-tuned from, Llama-3-8b, and despite this gap, our algorithm achieves $44\%$ of ASR.
-To investigate this, we have plotted the loss separately for successful and failed jailbreaking attempts in \Cref{loss_iter_conditional}.
-This figure shows that, on average, successful attempts start and end with lower loss values than failures.
+As depicted in \Cref{losses_fig}, the loss curve for Llama-3-8B-RR shows a significant gap compared to what its fine-tuned from, Llama-3-8B, and despite this gap, our algorithm achieves $44\%$ of ASR.
+To investigate this, we plot the loss separately for successful and failed jailbreaking attempts in \Cref{losses_fig}.
+This figure shows that, on average, successful attempts depict lower loss values than failures.
 This demonstrates the utility of \Cref{eq: loss_target} as a heuristic; Although the absolute loss value may remain high, its relative value serves as an informative metric.
-Consequently, comparing the losses of multiple attacking prompts provides feedback that guides the algorithm toward more effective attempts.
-Unsurprisingly, the jailbreaks do not begin with their desired output string $\bfy_I$ for Llama-3-8b-RR.
-However, in \Cref{app: examples}, we show that there are other possibilities such as initially refusing followed by compliance.
-This helps us establish our work as an attack in the prompt space that rigorously optimizes a loss function, similar to algorithms in the token-space, but with significantly fewer number of iterations.
-In contrast, the number of iterations for the token-space algorithms can be as high as $10^4$ \cite{andriushchenko2024jailbreakingleadingsafetyalignedllms}.
+Unsurprisingly, the jailbreaks do not begin with their desired output string $\bfy_I$ for Llama-3-8B-RR.
+However, in \Cref{app: examples}, we show that there are other possibilities such as initially refusing followed by compliance. \Cref{losses_fig} helps us establish our work as an attack in the prompt space that effectively optimizes a loss, similar to algorithms in the token-space, but with significantly fewer number of iterations.
+The number of iterations for the token-space algorithms can be as high as $10^4$ \citep{andriushchenko2024jailbreakingleadingsafetyalignedllms}.